-We are the assignee of 53 issued U.S. and granted foreign patents having remaining lives ranging from approximately 4 to 15 years.
-We are also co-assignee, together with Sanofi Pasteur, a division of Sanofi Aventis, and the University of Texas Health Science Center, of two issued U.S. patents related to vaccines against Lyme disease.
-In addition, we have been granted a Japanese patent related to our core DNA delivery technology that is subject to Trials for Invalidation, or TFIs; a recently granted patent in Europe related to our core DNA delivery technology has been opposed by eight parties; a patent granted in Europe covering a range of applications of our core DNA delivery technology using cationic lipid formulations has been opposed; and a patent granted in Europe covering gene-based, extra-tumoral delivery of any cytokine for the treatment of cancer has also been opposed.
+We are the assignee or co-assignee of 58 issued U.S. and foreign patents.
+We maintain our issued patents by paying maintenance fees to the patent office in each country when due.
+Where appropriate, we participate in legal proceedings to vigorously defend against the revocation or withdrawal of our patents.
+The scope and nature of these proceedings generally differ depending on the country in which they are initiated.
+Among these issued patents, a Japanese patent related to our core DNA delivery technology was the subject of four Trials for Invalidation, or TFIs, in which the patent was maintained in amended form without further appeal; a recently granted patent in Europe related to our core DNA delivery technology has been opposed by eight parties; a patent granted in Europe covering a range of applications of our core DNA delivery technology using cationic lipid formulations was opposed, maintained in amended form and is currently in appeal proceedings; and a patent granted in Europe covering gene-based, extra-tumoral delivery of any cytokine for the treatment of cancer has also been opposed.
+If we are not successful in defending our patents, we may lose all or part of our proprietary rights related to those patents in these geographic regions.

-We are also prosecuting 100 pending patent applications in the U.S. and in foreign countries that cover various aspects of our proprietary technologies, not including patent applications for which we are a co-assignee and that are being prosecuted by our partners.
-Three of the pending foreign patent applications are international patent applications under the Patent Cooperation Treaty, or PCT, each of which preserves our right to pursue national-phase patent applications in a large number of foreign countries.
+We are also prosecuting 123 pending patent applications in the United States and in foreign countries that cover various aspects of our proprietary technologies, not including patent applications for which we are a co-assignee and that are being prosecuted by our partners.
+Two of the pending foreign patent applications are international patent applications under the Patent Cooperation Treaty, each of which preserves our right to pursue national-phase patent applications in a large number of foreign countries.
 In addition, we are co-assignee, together with Merck, of U.S. and foreign patent applications related to DNA-based vaccines against influenza that are being prosecuted by Merck.